acomarcho/krakend-api-gateway-demo/README.md

 # How to start the services

+Run this command:
+`docker-compose up`

+Or if you want to run the services individually, follow these steps:

 ## Starting the mock backend

 To run the mock backend, simply use this command: